Lewd or Lascivious Molestation

 Acts are not vulgar, indecent, lewd, or lascivious unless such acts cause offense to one or more persons viewing those acts or unless the acts substantially intrude upon the rights of others.

 You might be wondering why any of the above listed actions would be a violation of this statute if they were not doing anything with lewd intentions.
 The police are not going to be trying to figure out your intentions but are going to likely arrest you and have your attorney figure out your intentions.

 A “public place” is any place intended or designed to be frequented or resorted to by the public.

 Hopefully, no one under 16 was around when this crime was committed because Florida Statute 800.04(7) makes this crime a second-degree felony if the defendant was over 18 or a third-degree felony if the defendant was under 18.
 A conviction under 800.04(7) will require the defendant to register as a sexual offender, unless Florida’s Romeo and Juliet Law applies.Punishment

 This crime is a first-degree misdemeanor, which is punishable up to 365 days in jail and a $1,000 fine.

 Thankfully this crime does not require the defendant to register as a sex offender.Contact the Law Office of Roger P. Foley, P.A.

-If you have been arrested and charged with this crime, call our law offices today.
+If you have been arrested and charged with this crime in West Palm Beach, call our law offices today.
 There are many facts surrounding your case.
 It is important that you meet with us and tell us your side of the story with all the facts.
 This information will be critical to putting together a defense strategy for your case.
 Our attorneys will find out what evidence the prosecutor has against you.
 We will then inform you of your options on how to proceed with the case.
 The goal on any sex crime is to change or eliminate the charge.
 Each case is fact specific and we will find the best defense available based on your facts.